Star Ball Canberra was established in 2006 and has now raised over an amazing $2.3m for Starlight.

 Master of Ceremonies

-We are excited to announce that Australia’s premier funk/R&B vocal group CDB will be performing at the Ball!
 As teenagers, they were part of Melbourne’s South Eastern urban scene and Signed to Sony Music in their mid-teens.
 “Let’s Groove” reached #1 on the ARIA chart and was best selling Australian single of 1995.
 CDB toured the world, playing with Boyz II Men and Mariah Carey, performed in Seoul to a live audience of over 100,000 and broadcast to 17 million worldwide, and counted Julian Lennon and Tommy Emmanuel among their fans.
 Gary, Brad and Andrew went on to write and/or produce songs for Guy Sebastian, Ricki Lee, Jessica Mauboy, Jade MacRae, Natalie Bassingthwaighte., Disco Montego, Tina Arena, Mahalia Barnes, Anthony Callea and Mr Timothy.
 Danny took three years off to travel around the world before forming a duo with Laura Mitchell.
 A few years ago, CDB were asked to reunite to play some charity shows — and stayed together.

-Canberra’s best kept secret, Singer-songwriter Amber Nichols, will be performing at this years Star Ball.
+Canberra’s best kept secret, Singer-songwriter Amber Nichols, performed at this years Star Ball.
 Amber recently lit up televisions across the nation with her soul stirring rendition of the London Grammar Hit Strong.
 Her blind audition on The Voice Australia had all five coaches turning their chairs for a chance to work with the talented songstress and the nation declaring she had the “voice of an angel”.

 Jason Roses is focussed on exceptional results and outstanding service.
 Born and raised in Canberra, he has wasted no time in showing his professionalism, dedication and enthusiasm, establishing a proven track record that includes multiple local and international awards garnered right from the outset of his career.